 Truly impressive is the Pont du Gard, this ancient Roman aqueduct built around 17 B.C. and still intact in all its beauty.

-We decided to proceed to Saint Remy de Provence to visit the places where Van Gogh spent the last months in the psychiatric hospital of the town.
-To arrive in our first stop we passed in front of two places of great interest, the first, about 4 kilometres north east of Arles, is the abbey of Montmajour.
+We decided to proceed to Saint Remy de Provence to visit the places where Van Gogh spent his last months in the town’s psychiatric hospital.

 Abbey of Montmajour